International Institute for the Study of Nomadic Civilizations: Scientific activities

 The researchers associated with the IISNC studies the present state and problems of nomadism in various regions of the world.
 The institute organizes international conferences and scientific research expeditions for studies on nomadism.
-Some of the institute's missions include studying the contribution of nomads to civilizations of the world; facilitating intercultural dialogues; preserving the nomadic culture and civilizations; advising the policy makers and politicians on the making and implementation of policies by providing them with scientific recommendations; creating an "interdisciplinary and integrated" research base for the study of nomadic and other civilizations to assist the research of scientists in related fields of study.
+Some of the institute's missions include studying the contribution of nomads to civilizations of the world; facilitating intercultural dialogues; preserving the nomadic culture and civilizations; advising the policymakers and politicians on the making and implementation of policies by providing them with scientific recommendations; creating an "interdisciplinary and integrated" research base for the study of nomadic and other civilizations to assist the research of scientists in related fields of study.

 Noting that the IISNC organized an international symposium in Mongolia to promote dialogue among civilizations, Jargalsaikhan Enkhsaikhan stated that dialogue between civilizations is a fundamental requirement to prevent conflicts which, according to him, is one of the primary objectives of the United Nations.
-The UNESCO adopted dialogue among civilizations as an objective in its medium term strategy for 2002–2007.
+The UNESCO adopted dialogue among civilizations as an objective in its medium-term strategy for 2002–2007.
 From 9 to 14 August 2004, the IISNC organized a conference "Диалог Культур и Цивилизаций" (Dialogue between Cultures and Civilizations) in Ulaanbaatar.
-The conference drew participation of scientists and politicians from numerous countries including China, France, Germany, India, Iran, Israel, Japan, Mongolia, Nepal, Russia, the UK and the US.
+The conference drew the participation of scientists and politicians from numerous countries including China, France, Germany, India, Iran, Israel, Japan, Mongolia, Nepal, Russia, the UK and the US.
 At the conference, the present state and future of nomadism, and the ecological, economic, legal, political and sociocultural problems faced by the contemporary nomadic communities in different continents were discussed.

 Members

-According to the UNESCO, the IISNC has 34 associate and 143 corresponding members from 16 and 18 countries, respectively.
+According to UNESCO, the IISNC has 34 associate and 143 corresponding members from 16 and 18 countries, respectively.
 The Russian Academy of Sciences is an associate member institute of the IISNC.
 The corresponding members of the institute includes Anatoly Khazanov and Thomas J. Barfield.